Adjustable versus fixed loans

-Borrowers can choose a fixed-rate loan in order to lock in a low rate.
-People select fixed-rate loans when interest rates are low and they wish to lock in this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at the best rate currently available.
-Call Washingtonian Mortgage, LLC at 410-451-2755 for details.
+Borrowers might choose a fixed-rate loan to lock in a low rate.
+People choose fixed-rate loans because interest rates are low and they want to lock in at this lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at a good rate.
+Call Washingtonian Mortgage, LLC at 410-451-2755 to learn more.

-ARMs usually start out at a very low rate that usually increases as the loan ages.
-You've likely read about 5/1 or 3/1 ARMs.
-For these loans, the initial rate is fixed for three or five years.
+ARMs usually start at a very low rate that may increase as the loan ages.
+You've probably heard of 5/1 or 3/1 ARMs.
+In these loans, the initial rate is set for three or five years.
 After this period it adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then they adjust after the initial period.
-Loans like this are usually best for borrowers who anticipate moving within three or five years.
-These types of ARMs are best for people who plan to sell their house or refinance before the loan adjusts.
+These kinds of loans are fixed for 3 or 5 years, then they adjust.
+These loans are often best for borrowers who anticipate moving within three or five years.
+These types of ARMs are best for borrowers who will move before the initial lock expires.

 Have questions about mortgage loans?
 Call us at 410-451-2755.
 We answer questions about different types of loans every day.